hennr/ansibleDemo/README.md

 	ansible-playbook -i hosts installJava.yml

-Note that we run the above playbook on the firstTwo-group only.
+Note that we ran the above playbook on the firstTwo-group only.
-Now let's check the result:
+Let's check the result:

 	ansible all -i hosts -m command --args "which java"